etlbox/etlbox.website/doks_v0.5/content/en/pricing/index.md

 #### Is there a trial version?

 Sure.
 If you download the official nuget package of ETLBox, you can already set it up and use it for testing purposes.
-The database and flat file connectors are limited to 10.000 rows.
+The connectors are limited to 5.000 rows.
 For further testing, you can request a trial valid for 45 days.
+The trial key will remove all limitations, and you can fully evaluate the library.
 If you need a renewal of the trial period, no problem, just contact us.

 #### What about VAT?